VitorBarbosaDev/EndlessRunnerGame/TESTING.md

 ### WAVE
-Wave was used to test the accessibility of each page
+Wave was used to test the accessibility of the page

 #### Results for Index.html
 - ![image](https://github.com/VitorBarbosaDev/EndlessRunnerGame/assets/46977318/00efa76e-eba4-45a1-bc87-e84573866818)

-I do seem to have a bit of a contrast issue with my buttons so changing these would probably be worth it in the future for better assibility.
+I do seem to have a bit of a contrast issue with my buttons so changing these would probably be worth it in the future for better accessibility.

 ## MANUAL TESTING